Is Red Light Therapy Good for Osteoporosis?

 Study 1: High-Intensity Laser Therapy (1064 nm) with Exercise for Osteopenia and Osteoporosis in Men.

-Laser therapy is a useful non-surgical intervention to enhance bone density in postmenopausal women with osteoporosis.
-The present study indicates that HILT (1064 nm) is superior to LLLT (633 & 904 nm) in enhancing bone mineral density and is thus suggested as a better therapeutic option.
+Conclusion: Laser therapy is a useful non-surgical intervention to enhance bone density.
+The study indicates that HILT (1064 nm) is superior to LLLT (633 & 904 nm) in enhancing bone mineral density.

 Choosing the Right Red Light Therapy Device for Osteoporosis Support